 A thorough understanding of these standards is critical to avoiding similar situations and identifying sources of risk to operations and personnel.

 Southwest Electric Co. is here to assist you with all your transformer and electrical distribution system needs.
 Our highly skilled and trained technicians and in-house engineers can help you troubleshoot and diagnose your system failures even when they are not so obvious.
-Unplanned outages can gobble up your Thanksgiving holiday.
-Call or email us now so that you can have your pie and eat it too!
+Unplanned outages can be a major interruption.
+Call or email us now to plan ahead.